 Straight Talk Referral Process

-Refer any youth age 8-17 who are at risk for, or exhibit high-risk behavior associated with all types of fire misuse (e.g., fire play, fire setting, arson, experimentation, fireworks, bottle bombs, etc.).
+Refer any youth age 8-17 (for children less than 8 years contact us for options) who are at risk for, or exhibit high-risk behavior associated with all types of fire misuse, such as: fire play, fire setting, arson, experimentation, fireworks, bottle bombs, etc.

 After the Class